deadlydog/deadlydog.github.io/_drafts/2025-02-08-Windows-settings-I-change-after-a-clean-install.md

 Also, you may need to restart your computer for some changes to take effect.

 If you are curious about the syntax of the registry commands, you can find [the reg.exe MS docs here](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/reg).

+If you want to easily apply all of the registry tweaks below, simply [download this .reg file](/assets/Posts/2025-02-08-Windows-settings-I-change-after-a-clean-install/All_registry_changes.reg) and double-click it to run it.

 ### Disable searching the web in the Start Menu search